 When you enter the exam, you should be equipped with your bar exam timer sheet.
 Try to adhere to this schedule, with the knowledge that you will dedicate more time to some questions and less time to others.
-When you are allowed to start the exam, be sure to first go to the last page in order to see how many questions your exam paper has.
-The timer sheet is generally primed to an exam with 120 questions, but often the exam consists of fewer questions than that, giving you slightly more time per question.
+When you are allowed to start the exam, be sure to first go to the last page in order to see how many questions your exam paper has and that this aligns with the length of your bar exam timer sheet.
 Several time management strategies can work on the exam day.
 These are summarized below: